Best Ice Climbing Boots: How to Choose and Our Top 8 Picks

 At 4 lbs 10 oz, the G2 is among the heaviest boots on our list, but it’s also the warmest.
 As such, it’s our top pick for anyone aiming to summit peaks over 5,000 meters, take on frozen waterfalls in especially cold conditions, or winter climbers who are particularly prone to cold feet.

 A few nice touches make the G2 stand out as compared to its peers geared towards the same end-use.
-The most notable of these are a tall, built-in gaiter that keeps the inner boot dry and warm, and a dual Boa lacing system that is quick and easy to adjust even with thick gloves on.
+The most notable of these are a tall, built-in gaiter that keeps the insulated inner boots dry and warm, and a dual Boa lacing system that is quick and easy to adjust even with thick gloves on.

 While less agile and far heavier than the Phantom Tech, the G2 are our go-to for climbs in temps below the 15°F mark and/or at altitude.